ga-wdi-boston/rails-api-many-to-many/README.md

 Using this curl request as our basis, we will `Create`, `Read` and `Update` the appointments table. *DO NOT DELETE*

-### Lab: Testing 'Custom' Table
+### Lab: Testing Recipe Ingredients Table

-Now it's your turn to test the `recipes` and `ingredients` join table.
+Now it's your turn to test the `recipe_ingredients` join table.
 Use the above curl scripts as examples to achieve your task.

 ## Dependent Destroy